 Customs & proforma

 For international shipments outside the European Union, you will have to deal with customs processing and often also a proforma invoice.
-Here you can briefly read what OCS Amsterdam arranges at customs and what basic data should be on the proforma invoice.
+Here you can briefly read what OCS Amsterdam arranges for customs processing and which basic details should be included on the proforma invoice.

-Want to know more about customs processing or the content of your proforma invoice?
+Want to know more about customs processing or what to include on your proforma invoice?

-For any non-document shipment with a recipient outside the European Union, OCS Amsterdam: the customs declaration in the country of destination.
+For any non-document shipment to a recipient outside the European Union, OCS Amsterdam arranges the customs declaration in the destination country.
 Based on your shipment and the accompanying documents, we ensure that the goods are correctly declared to customs.

 Local import duties and entry taxes are not included in the freight price that you receive from OCS Amsterdam.
-In most cases, these costs are due to the recipient paid.
+In most cases, these costs are paid by the recipient.
 If you want to bear these costs yourself, we will agree with you in advance via our customer service.

 A proforma invoice contains at least the following information:

-• Where necessary: an example of an email or letter from your company
+Where necessary: a supporting email or letter from your company

-For an easy-to-read proforma invoice, OCS Amsterdam recommends typing and signing it on company letterhead.
+For an easy-to-read proforma invoice, OCS Amsterdam recommends preparing it on company letterhead and signing it.

 Download a sample proforma invoice